 Quality improvement activities should be ongoing and part of business-as-usual for approved providers.
 QI Program data can help prompt when a specific quality improvement activity should be undertaken.
 It is important to review QI Program data reports through GPMS and compare against national averages and other services to understand if unplanned weight loss and malnutrition is an issue within your organisation.

-The Plan-Do-Check-Act tool is a useful tool to plan, deliver and monitor quality improvement activities focused on unplanned weight loss.
+The Plan-Do-Check-Act tool (section 2.3) is a useful tool to plan, deliver and monitor quality improvement activities focused on unplanned weight loss.

-Example tools, guidance and resources to support continuous quality improvement
+5.6.1Example tools, guidance and resources to support continuous quality improvement